SCREENING AND INVESTIGATION

 (C) the lawyer's opportunity to meet with disciplinary counsel pursuant to Rule 19(c)(3); and,

 (D) the name of the complainant unless the investigative panel determines that there is good cause to withhold that information.
+Disciplinary counsel shall advise the lawyer if disciplinary's counsel's written statement of the allegations constitutes the complaint pursuant to Rule 2(e).

 (2) The investigative panel may defer the giving of notice but, when notice is deferred, disciplinary counsel must give notice to the lawyer before making a recommendation as to a disposition.